barrycodes/breadspread/README.md

 # breadspread
-Social application for keeping track of communal cost charges
+Application for keeping track of group shared costs